OlivierLD/raspberry-coffee/TideEngine/README.md

 The XML engine is based on XML data, stored in `xml.zip`.
 Those data are generated after the harmonic data files found in the `harmonics` directory.
-Re-generating those is not necessary, but in case you're interested, run
+Re-generating those coefficients is not necessary, but in case you're interested, run
 ```bash
  $ ../gradlew harmonicsXML
 ```